murchandamus/bips/bip-update-process.md

 Multiple discussions should be listed on separate lines.

 __Revision__: The Revision header indicates the version of this BIP after a Changelog section has been added.
-The value is provided as MAJOR.MINOR.PATCH, e.g. "2.3.1".
+The value is provided as MAJOR.MINOR.PATCH, e.g. "Revision: 2.3.1".

 __Requires__: BIPs may have a Requires header to indicate existing BIPs the new proposal depends on.
 If multiple BIPs are required, they should be listed in one line separated by a comma and space (e.g. "1, 2").